ibm-cloud-docs/power-iaas/faq.md

 - [IBM i PTF minimum levels](/docs/power-iaas?topic=power-iaas-minimum-levels)
 - [IBM i release life cycle](https://www.ibm.com/support/pages/release-life-cycle){: external}

-IBM i stock images currently available when you create a virtual machine are:
+IBM i stock images currently available when you create a VM are:

 * IBM i COR [^1]
 * IBM i 7.5 TR3
-* IBM i 7.5 TR2
 * IBM i 7.4 TR9
-* IBM i 7.4 TR8
-* IBM i 7.3 TR13 (end of support and are in service extension.
-Therefore, additional Service Extension fees apply)
+* IBM i 7.3 TR13
-* IBM i 7.2 TR13 (end of support and are in service extension.
-Therefore, additional Service Extension fees apply)
+* IBM i 7.2 TR9
-* IBM i 7.1 TR13 (end of support and are in service extension.
-Therefore, additional Service Extension fees apply)
+* IBM i 7.1 TR11 [^2]

 [^1]: IBM i Cloud Optical Repository (COR) is a virtual image that can be deployed and used as a Network File Server (NFS) to perform various IBM i tasks that require media.
 For more information on COR images, see [Cloud Optical Repository](https://cloud.ibm.com/media/docs/downloads/power-iaas/Cloud_Optical_Repository.pdf){: external}.

-[Private Cloud]{: tag-red}IBM i is not supported for private cloud.
-{: note}
+[^2]: Starting May 1, 2024, IBM i 7.1 is End of Life and no support will be made available.
+IBM i 7.1 stock images will also become unavailable from {{site.data.keyword.powerSys_notm}} data centers.

 ### Linux
 {: #linux-os-versions}